 Despite detailing the numbers and providing context around J&L’s financial situation, I’m sure there will continue to be disbelievers that $5 million or more in after-tax investments is what’s required to live a comfortable, but not extravagant lifestyle in a high cost location.

 It’s also become a national pastime to hate the rich, no matter how hard or long they studied in school, no matter how many hours they’ve worked a day, no matter how many risks they’ve taken to provide a better life for their family, and no matter how much in taxes they pay.

 Like how more international travel and the mastery of a second language can help to create more harmony, hopefully, this article can help lead to more understanding by those who do not.

-Recommendation: Track your finances for free with Personal Capital.
-Run your numbers through their Retirement Planner, check your investments for excessive fees, make sure your net worth is properly allocated.
+Track your finances for free with Personal Capital.
+Run your numbers through their Retirement Planner.
+Check your investments for excessive fees.
+Make sure your net worth is properly allocated.
+You can do all this for free with Personal Capital.
 Don’t be one of the millions of Americans winging it on their road to financial freedom.

 2) Refinance your home before retiring.

 If you have a mortgage, definitely refinance before retiring.
 Once you lose your steady W2 paycheck, you become dead to banks.
 You will need at least two years of 1099 income to be considered for a refinance.